Flip the Frog: History

 Iwerks' studio quickly began accumulating new talent, such as animators Fred Kopietz, Irv Spence, Grim Natwick, and Chuck Jones (who worked at the Iwerks studio as a cel-washer before going on to inbetweening and then animating at the Leon Schlesinger studio).
 After the first two cartoons, the appearance of Flip the Frog gradually became less froglike.
 This was done under the encouragement of MGM, who thought that the series would sell better if the character were more humanized.
 Flip's major redesign is attributed to Grim Natwick, who made a name for himself at the Fleischer Studios with the creation of Betty Boop.
 Natwick also had a hand in changing Flip's girlfriend.
 In earlier films, she was consistently a cat, but Natwick made Flip's new girlfriend, Fifi, a human who shared distinct similarities with Betty (even down to her spit curls).

 This frog's personality also began to develop.
 As the series progressed, Flip became more of a down-and-out, Chaplin-esque character who always found himself in everyday conflicts surrounding the poverty-stricken atmosphere of the Great Depression.
 Owing to the influx of New York City animators to Iwerks' studio, such as Natwick, the shorts became increasingly risqué.
 In Room Runners (1932), Flip, out of cash and luck, attempts to sneak out of his hotel in order to avoid paying his past-due rent.
 Another gag has Flip watch a girl taking a shower through a keyhole.
 In The Office Boy, released the same year, Flip tries to secure a low-level office job and meets a shapely secretary.
 At one point in the short, a mischievous mouse that Flip tries to apprehend scoots up the secretary's skirt.
 In A Chinaman's Chance (1933), Flip and his dog track down the notorious Chinese criminal Chow Mein.
 While investigating in a Chinese laundry, Flip stumbles into an opium den, inhales the drug though an opium pipe he takes from a sleeping junkie, and begins hallucinating.

 The character eventually wore out his welcome at MGM.
 His final short was Soda Squirt, released in October 1933.
 Subsequently, Iwerks replaced the series with a new one starring an imaginative child named Willie Whopper.
 Flip became largely forgotten by the public in the ensuing years, but the character would make a small comeback when animation enthusiasts and historians began digging up the old Iwerks shorts.
 All of the Flip cartoons are now available in the 2004 Region 2 Flip the Frog DVD set released by Mk2/Lobster in France.
 Most are available in Region 1, in particular on the Cartoons That Time Forgot series.

+The copyright for Fiddlesticks was renewed in 1959 by Exclusive Pictures Corp.; it entered the public domain in 2026, whereas the remaining copyrighted cartoons, if any, will enter the public domain as late as 2029.